Muhammed-Mustafa-Dastan/Net_Worth_Tracker/README.md

+> NOTE: This project is not originally mine.
+It was created by the incredibly talented YouTube channel [The Office Lab](https://www.youtube.com/@theofficelab) , which published a nearly 10-hour tutorial that I followed to build this tracker.
+I highly recommend their content to anyone interested in Excel dashboards, finance, and productivity.
+Their tutorials are insightful, detailed, and incredibly well-structured – this project is a testament to that.
+Huge thanks to [The Office Lab](https://www.youtube.com/@theofficelab) for making this learning experience possible.

 # 🧭 Net Worth Tracker – Personal Finance Dashboard

 `"Financial awareness is the first step to freedom."This project is designed to provide a clear, organized, and customizable Excel-based system to easily track your wealth, debts, and contributions in one place.`